 - Referred by administrators, faculty, staff, coaches, or friends

-- Mandated by Judicial Affairs for a JMU alcohol policy violation
+- Mandated by the Office of Student Accountability and Restorative Practices for a JMU alcohol policy violation

 - Court-mandated to complete substance abuse prevention hours